ZacBlanco/hwx-tutorials/2-3-current/tutorials/hello-world-an-introduction-to-hive-and-pig/to-markdown-hello-world.md

 ![Lab4_6](http://hortonworks.com/wp-content/uploads/2015/07/Lab4_6.png)

-> `sc` stands for Spark Context.
+- `sc` stands for **Spark Context**.
 SparkContext is the main entry point to everything Spark.
 It can be used to create RDDs and shared variables on the cluster.
 When you start up the Spark Shell, the SparkContext is automatically initialized for you with the variable `sc`.

 **Step 4.3: Creating a RDD from HiveContext**